devleaks/cockpitdecks-docs/docs/Button.md

 In case of a Button with multiple values, each value has a independant `initial-value` attribute in its own attribute section.

 # Button State

 Each button maintain its internal state: How many times it is pressed, released, turned clockwise or counter-clockwise, what is it current value, its previous, or last value.
 State information can be used by Button designer to control the button behavior and its representation.

-1. activation_count (number of time button was pressed.)
+1. activation_count (number of time button was «used»)
 2. current_value
 3. previous_value